 We examine some of the challenges that filmmakers face, including encouraging viewers to act on what they have seen.

-- Anna Kumecheva - Screenwriter and producer; PhD student; Cumberland Lodge Scholar
+- Anna Kumacheva - Screenwriter and producer; PhD student; Cumberland Lodge Fellow

 Key themes of discussion